jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 Markets, particularly small market cap altcoins are heavily influenced by individuals with large following 'hyping' up a cryptocurrency, crypto pumps.
 We can capitalize on this opportunity by being one of the first to exectue trades when a tweet is posted

-When a Tweet is posted, it checks for substring matches with keywords for a particularcryptpcurrency, these keywords can be edited and more cryptos can be added in order to execute the trade
+When a Tweet is posted, it checks for substring matches with keywords for a particular cryptocurrency

+These keywords and coins can be user specified

 To configure on local system:
 `pip install -r requirements.txt`